dennismilton/home-assistant-addons-traefik/traefik/DOCS.md

 ## Entrypoints

-This image exposes two ports for HTTP(S) access.
+This image exposes three ports for HTTP(S) access.
 These are also configured within Traefik as entrypoints.
 You can use these within your dynamic configuration.

 ### EntryPoint `web`, port `80`